atg93/TaCarla-Dataset/README.md

 Prerequisites
 Before using this repository, ensure that the following dependencies are installed:

 CARLA: A high-fidelity simulator for autonomous driving research.
 To download CARLA 0.9.15, please visit: https://github.com/carla-simulator/carla/releases .
-For running the CARLA container, download the "singularity build carla_0.9.15.sif docker-archive://carla_0.9.15.tar" for running carla container
+For running the CARLA container, download the "singularity build carla_0.9.15.sif docker-archive://carla_0.9.15.tar"

 Python 3.x: Python programming language (preferably Python 3.7 or later).